wuyushuwys/CS7140-Adv-ML-Project/README.md

 2 channels ECG signals from 'data_preprocessed' in the AMIGOS dataset.
 ### GSR
 1 channel GSR signal from 'data_preprocessed' in the AMIGOS dataset.

+## utils
+`model.py` includes 3 single models
+`utils.py` includes some performance computation,like accuracy and f1-scores.

+## main.py
+it includes our fusion model and test.